 - Most Popular

 This holiday is graded moderate overall with individual itineraries varying from easy to moderate through to moderate to strenuous.
 Daily walking distances vary between 10 - 18 miles.
 Some days will be more challenging than others and the terrain will be varied with some rough and rugged footpaths.
 There are ascents and descents involved so a good level of fitness will be required.

 The route is well way marked and easy to follow.
 We supply a detailed map and guidebook so you shouldn’t have any problem finding your way.

-One of the highlights of this short break is the high standard of the accommodation.
+One of the highlights of this tour is the high standard of accommodation.
 We specifically choose the hotels, inns, guesthouses and B&B’s to ensure that you enjoy every minute of your stay.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.

 This independent walking holiday is available to solo walkers but as all our holidays are priced per person based on two sharing there is a single supplement payable to cover the additional costs we incur.

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
 Dinner is available either at your accommodation or nearby pubs or restaurants.

 - 4 Nights in hand-picked B&B's, guesthouses & small hotels